1850–51 United States House of Representatives elections

-The Unionist Party, formed in support of the Compromise of 1850, gained 10 seats in the South, as did the States' Rights Party.
+The Union Party, formed in support of the Compromise of 1850, won 15 seats in the South, while the anti-Compromise Southern Rights Party won 8.
 The Free Soil Party, which opposed the expansion of slavery into the Western territories, lost five seats and was reduced to four Representatives, all in New England.

 Election summaries

 One district in Massachusetts had been vacant in the 31st Congress.
 No new seats were added.

 The previous election had 1 Know-Nothing and 1 Independent.